Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

 `opshin eval any opshin/type_check.py '{"int":1}'`

-the following error occurs `int() argument must be a string, a bytes-like object or a real number, not 'NoneType'`.
+the following error occurs:

+ `int() argument must be a string, a bytes-like object or a real number, not 'NoneType'`.

-After passing the argument according to the documentation, it says it's a not NoneType which means it is None.This error misleads about `eval` and also do not perform the Python evaluation of the script which `eval` is supposed to do.
+After passing the argument according to the documentation, it says it's a not `NoneType` which means it is `None`.This error misleads about `eval` and also do not perform the Python evaluation of the script which `eval` is supposed to do.

 === Recommendation
 #v(5pt)